atu-se/guuxa-el-TIGON/student-README.md

 ## Answers

-1. becouse server / client don't care the buffer size of the client / server .
+1. server / client don't care the buffer size of the client / server .

-2. the message divides into letters.
+2. the message divides letter by letter.

 3. ConnectionRefusedError happens.